AI marketing capacity and profit impact modelling

 Time saved alone does not create advantage.

-Without a clear link between AI-enabled workflows and outcomes such as campaign throughput, pipeline contribution, conversion yield, or performance clarity, AI initiatives risk becoming isolated productivity exercises.
+Without a clear link between AI-enabled workflows and outcomes such as billable recovery, margin improvement, campaign throughput, pipeline contribution, launch readiness, or performance clarity, AI initiatives risk becoming isolated productivity exercises.

 The modelling ensures AI adoption is: